annajosenk-netizen/TWTExam/README.md

 To view your status updates,

 1. On the bottom pane, tap **Updates**.
 This shows your current status and the status updates of your contacts on the top of the screen.

-   The green border in a status indicates a status update.
+   The green border around your profile photo in the status indicates a status update.

-2. On the screen, tap **My status**.
+3. On the screen, tap **My status**.
 This displays a list of your current active statuses.
-3. From the list, tap on the status to view.
+4. From the list, tap on the status to view.

-This displays your status updates.
+This displays your status updates in chronological order.